koii-network/blog/_posts/2023-02-22-How-to-deploy-a-koii-task-in-less-than-5mins.md

 ---
 layout: post
-title: "Help us write history, and become a victor!"
+title: "How to deploy a Koii Task in less than 5 minutes"
 categories: [Vision]
 image: assets/images/write-history.jpg
 ---

-# How to deploy a Koii Task in less than 5 minutes

-After creating a Koii task, deploying it on K2 is a fairly simple process, thanks to the koii team for providing the [create-task-cli](https://www.npmjs.com/package/@_koii/create-task-cli) tool, which allows you to deploy tasks on K2 in under 5 minutes.
+If you want to try the process out, the [create-task-cli](https://www.npmjs.com/package/@_koii/create-task-cli) tool is a great place to start.
 This article will demonstrate how to use this tool.
+If you haven't already written a task, you can also try deploying the [sample task](https://github.com/koii-network/task-template) to get started.

 Before proceeding, it is important to note that each Koii task has metadata that is typically stored on [IPFS](https://ipfs.tech/).
 We prefer [web3.storage](https://web3.storage/) for a smooth experience.
 So, if you don't already have one, set up a [web3.storage account](https://web3.storage/login/) now.

+If you have any feedback on the model, we'd love hear what you think.
+Koii Improvement Proposals can be submitted by [creating a new issue here](https://github.com/koii-network/koii-improvement-proposals), and most are likely to receive grants from the Koii Foundation.

 # Installation